PrathibhaSithu/PrathibhaSithu/README.md

 # About me :octocat:

 I'm Prathibha Sithumini.
-I am a Student 👩‍🎓 , An Intern on UI/ UX designing 🧑‍🎨 and a mobile application designer and developer :heart:.
-And also a Coffee lover :coffee:.
+I am a Student at SLIIT👩‍🎓 , System Software Developer intern and a Mobile Application Designer and Developer :heart:.
+A Coffee lover :coffee:.
 <br>

 - 🌱 I’m currently study at SLIIT University